Let’s talk about the care for the Variegated Monstera Deliciosa. It is the variegated form of the Monstera Deliciosa.

 The leaves of the Variegated Monstera Deliciosa

-he variegation is on the stem as well as on the leaves.
-It is possible for the plant to revert and turn entirely green again.
+The variegation is on the stem as well as on the leaves.
+The plant can revert and turn entirely green again.

-You can cut a Variegated Monstera Deliciosa once it is growing into the direction of either growing more white or more green in its leaves and stem.
-You just have to cut back to the point where stems and leaves had the right ratio.
+You can cut a Variegated Monstera Deliciosa once it grows in the direction of either growing more white or greener in its leaves and stem.

 Make sure that cuttings always have at least a node as this is needed to produce new plants from the cuttings you can propagate.